 This work order format is sure to expedite the process and is useful no matter the industry you’re working in.
 Download our free Excel work order template to organize your requested tasks, make a work order and keep your project running smoothly.

 What Is a Work Order?

-Work orders are often used in manufacturing, but they’re also common in the service and construction industry.
-Work orders can be assigned to field technicians when installing equipment, for example, as well as when doing maintenance or repair work.
+Work orders are used to establish an agreement between a company and an outside contractor, or they can also be internally used by organizations for cross-department collaboration.
+Work order formats are often used in manufacturing, but they’re also common in the service and construction industry.
+They can be assigned to field technicians when installing equipment, for example, as well as when doing maintenance or repair work.

 Why You Need a Work Order Template

-Any organization that uses external contractors will want to have a work order template.
-It serves as a standardized document that provides project information, the requested details of the job, necessary updates, due dates and more.
+Any organization that needs a tool to create and track work orders can use this template.
+It serves as a standardized work order format that provides project information, the requested details of the job, necessary updates, due dates and more.

-Work orders communicate tasks and the details in executing them.
-They’re a governing document that makes sure the work is done right and on time.
+Work order templates communicate tasks and the details of executing them.
+They’re a governing document that ensures the work is done right and on time.
 Service providers and anyone working with independent contractors or being tasked by customers will benefit from our free work order template in Excel.

 Use a work order template when contracting with an external worker or to process repairs and service jobs.

 The work order should be created when assigning the task.
 In a sense, it’s a bucket to collect all the information necessary to execute the task.
 When you fill out our free work order template, you’re making an assignment and providing detailed direction on what the job is, including when it should be completed.